API-Skeletons/zf-doctrine-querybuilder/README.md

 Format of Date Fields
 ---------------------

-When a date field is involved in a query you may specify the format of the date using PHP date formatting options.
-The default date format is `Y-m-d H:i:s` If you have a date field which is just `Y-m-d`, then add the format to the query.
+When a date field is involved in a filter you may specify the format of the date using PHP date formatting options.
+The default date format is `Y-m-d H:i:s` If you have a date field which is just `Y-m-d`, then add the format to the filter.
+For complete date format options see [DateTime::createFromFormat](http://php.net/manual/en/datetime.createfromformat.php)

 ```php
     'format' => 'Y-m-d',